The communication with the AFE is made via a daisy-chain, which means that all

 using the write function.

-The function ADI_WriteRegisterGlobal()
+The function ADI_WriteRegisterGlobal() is equivalent to

-, writing the same 6 bytes of data to
+ADI_WriteRegister(), writing the same 6 bytes of data to

 all AFEs in the daisy-chain.